nebari-dev/nebari-demo/dashboard_examples/plotly-dash/README.md

 ## Run apps on CDS Dashboards

+To deploy on Nebari with CDS Dashboards:

+1. Choose the nebari-git-dashboard environment
-To deploy on Nebari with CDS Dashboards, choose nebari-git-dashboard environment and point to  "dashboard_examples/plotly-dash/dash-sample-apps/apps/dash-opioid-epidemic/app.py" in your jupyter tree.
-Choose "plotlydash" as your framework.
+2. Point to  "dashboard_examples/plotly-dash/dash-sample-apps/apps/dash-opioid-epidemic/app.py" in your jupyter tree.
+3. Choose "plotlydash" as your framework.